 When I say I’m Richard Balthazar, folks usually ask what kind of name that is.
-It’s not without a little glee that I explain that it’s apparently old Indo-Iranian for ‘priest of Baal.’
-That’s Ba-El, the Lord God, main deity of Babylon, demonized by adherents of Yahweh, that megalomaniac minor deity of a tribe of nomadic herdsmen.
-But I’m of mainly French extraction.
+With some pedantic glee I explain that it’s apparently old Indo-Iranian for ‘priest of Baal.’
+That’s Ba-El, the Lord God, main deity of Babylon, who was demonized by adherents of Yahweh, the megalomaniac minor deity of a tribe of nomadic herdsmen.
+But I’m mostly of French extraction.

-This title appears in the Bible as the name of the third King at the Nativity of the Christ Child, and from there it spread all over Christian Europe in most languages.
+This impressive title appears in the Bible as the name of the third King at the Nativity, the black one prophetically bringing the myrrh for the dead man, and from there the name spread all over Christian Europe.
 Balthazar or Balthasar is most common in northern and central Europe and Greece, but there’s Baldassare in Italian, Baltazar or Baltasar in Spanish, and Baal knows what other variations and corruptions.

-My paternal line has been traced a long way back as Balthazar, to a start in the 1600’s in France, through the 1700’s in Montreal, and into the 1800’s in the west of Canada (as voyageurs?).
-Out there in the wilderness, it became Balthazor for a few (probably illiterate) generations, and my father Raymond was born in Wisconsin in 1916.
-All through its 18th and 19th Century generations, we think the family often cross-bred with Native American wives, as the French were wont to do.
-My maternal line (Trinité) came early in the 20th Century from somewhere around Marseilles with my young grandfather George to Baltimore, where my mother Yvonne was born in 1919.
+My paternal line has been traced a long way back as Balthazar, to the early 1600s in France, through the 1700s in Montreal, and into the 1800s in the west of Canada (as voyageurs?).
+Out there in the wilderness, it became Balthazor (and even worse) for a few illiterate generations, and my father Raymond was born in rural Wisconsin in 1916.
+All through its 17th, 18th and 19th Century generations, we think the family often cross-bred with Native American wives, as the French were wont to do.
+My maternal line (Trinité) came early in the late 19th Century from somewhere around Marseilles with my young grandfather George to Baltimore, where my mother Yvonne was born in 1919.

 Then in the spring of 1942, also in Baltimore, I suddenly appeared in this earthly realm.